tgorsk15/tic-tac-toe/README.md

 - reduced as much as possible the amount of global variables, demonstrating increased code organization and neatness

 - got heavy debugging practice, where I had to pinpoint the error in hundreds of lines of code

+- laerned how to integrate display: none and eventListeners to hide several divs (gameBoard, scoreboard, etc..) on initial load